bcgov/data-publication/pages/dps_bcdc_record.md

 **Title**: This is the title of your metadata record, and is a required field.

 A well defined title reflects what the dataset or record is about.
-With many other produces the following together
+With many other produces the following together will assist to make a title unique and understanable to the public.

 1. Subject
 2. Type